mohamad-tahan/addressbook-reactnode/README.md

    ```

  #### To Run The Backend:
-  1. Navigate to the frontend folder
+  1. Navigate to the backend folder
    ```sh
    cd addressbook-reactnode/node-addressbook
    ```